-NORFOLK, Va. — Health officials in Virginia said at least 739 people have tested positive for the new coronavirus.
-Seventeen people in the state have died.
+NORFOLK, Va. — Health officials in Virginia said at least 2,012 people have tested positive for the new coronavirus.
+Forty-six people in the state have died.

 Often, the Virginia Department of Health updates its number before it releases other details about a case.
 Click here or view our chart at the bottom of this story to see the breakdown of cases in each locality in the Commonwealth.

-There are more than 170 cases in the Hampton Roads area so far.
+There are at least 487 cases in the Hampton Roads area so far.
 You'll find information on the number of cases in our region below.

 On March 19, health officials from the Three Rivers Health District said a child who was younger than 10 tested positive for COVID-19.
 The child was at home recovering.